sympy/sympy/doc/src/modules/galgebra/ga.rst

 Standard Printing
 -----------------

-Printing of multivectors is handled by the module *ga_print* which contains a string printer class, *GA_Printer* derived from the sympy string printer class and a latex printer class, *GA_Latex_Printer*, derived from the sympy latex printer class.
+Printing of multivectors is handled by the module *galgebra/printing* which contains a string printer class, *GA_Printer* derived from the sympy string printer class and a latex printer class, *GA_LatexPrinter*, derived from the sympy latex printer class.
 Additionally, there is an *enhanced_print* class that enhances the console output of sympy to make the printed output multivectors, functions, and derivatives more readable.
 *enhanced_print* requires an ansi console such as is supplied in linux or the